groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/generate-document-page-previews-groupdocs-merger-java/_index.md

 </dependency>
 ```

 **Gradle:**
-Include this in your `build.gradle`:
 ```gradle
 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

 **Direct Download:**
 Alternatively, download the latest version from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition
-- **Free Trial**: Start by downloading a free trial to explore features.
+- **Free Trial:** Start by downloading a free trial to explore features.
-- **Temporary License**: Obtain a temporary license for extended access during development.
+- **Temporary License:** Obtain a temporary license for extended access during development.
-- **Purchase**: For full production use, purchase a license from [GroupDocs](https://purchase.groupdocs.com/buy).
+- **Purchase:** For full production use, purchase a license from [GroupDocs](https://purchase.groupdocs.com/buy).

-Once you have the library set up, initialize it with your document path:
+Once the library is added, initialize it with the path to the document you want to preview:

 ```java
 String filePath = "YOUR_DOCUMENT_DIRECTORY/SAMPLE_XLSX";
 Merger merger = new Merger(filePath);
 ```

-## Implementation Guide
+## How to Preview Documents: Step‑by‑Step Guide
-Let's break down the process of generating document page previews into clear steps.

-### Generate Document Pages Preview
-This feature allows you to create visual representations of each page in a document, making it easier for users to browse content.

-#### Step 1: Initialize Merger and Define PageStreamFactory
+### Step 1: Initialize Merger and Define a PageStreamFactory
-Start by specifying your document path and initializing the `Merger` object:
+The `PageStreamFactory` tells the library where to write each preview image.

 ```java
 String filePath = "YOUR_DOCUMENT_DIRECTORY/SAMPLE_XLSX";
 Merger merger = new Merger(filePath);
 ```
-Next, define a `PageStreamFactory` to manage page streams for previews:

 ```java
 IPreviewOptions previewOption = new PreviewOptions(new PageStreamFactory() {
     @Override